D.J. (David Bowie song)

-"D.J." is a song by English musician David Bowie, released on 29 June 1979 as the second single from his 1979 album Lodger.
+"D.J." is a song by the English musician David Bowie, released on 29 June 1979 as the second single from his 1979 album Lodger.
 It was written by Bowie, Brian Eno and Carlos Alomar and recorded in Montreux and New York City in September 1978 and March 1979.
 A cynical comment on the cult of the DJ, the track includes a guitar solo by Adrian Belew, which was recorded in multiple takes, and then mixed back together for the album track.
 Bowie mimics David Byrne of Talking Heads in his vocal performance.
 Its accompanying music video, directed by David Mallet, features Bowie casually walking down London's Earl's Court Road as passersby recognise him and follow him, interjected with Bowie as the tortured DJ destroying his studio.
 The single charted at number 29 in the UK and has received positive reviews.

 Recording

 "D.J." was written by David Bowie, multi-instrumentalist Brian Eno and guitarist Carlos Alomar during the sessions for Lodger (1979); its original working title was "I Bit You Back".
 Co-produced by Bowie and Tony Visconti, the backing track was recorded at Mountain Studios in Montreux, Switzerland in September 1978, while vocals and overdubs were completed at the Record Plant in New York City in March 1979.
 The sessions saw Bowie and Eno utilise techniques from Eno's Oblique Strategies cards.
 According to biographer Chris O'Leary, these cards were "part-fortune cookie, part-Monopoly 'Chance' cards", intended to spark creative ideas.
 Eno and Bowie used them previously to create some of the instrumentals for "Heroes" (1977).
 Future King Crimson guitarist Adrian Belew contributed lead guitar, which was composited from multiple takes.
 He later told biographer David Buckley that it "goes through a whole mismatch of different guitar sounds almost like you're changing channel on the radio and each channel has a different guitar solo on it."